My present-moment meditation script, below, will help you to develop mindfulness and to increase your focus.

 - Observe what are you experiencing via your senses

 - Be mindful of what you are actively doing.

 When you tune into these four aspects of the present moment, you will bolster your mindfulness.
-You will live in the present moment.
+This will help you to live in the moment more often.

 By observing and labelling how you are feeling, what you are thinking, and what you are perceiving through the senses, you will maintain mindfulness.
 This is based on the Buddhist theory of the Four Foundations of Mindfulness .

-So, continue to be mindful after we finish this meditation session.
+So, continue to be mindful after you finish this meditation session.
 Speaking of which… we are done!